17twenty/color/README.md

 Color extends `fmt.Printf` with verbs for terminal color highlighting.
 All it does is replace the verbs with the appropiate terminal escape sequence.

-It also provides a wrapper around `*log.Logger`'s `Printf` functions to make use of the new verbs.
-See `color.NewLogger`.

 ## Install

 `go get github.com/nhooyr/color`